RNC Articles (on InD'tale.com) by Jimmy Thomas

 I know indie authors who are living paycheck by paycheck each week, have

-Pre-Made cover, hire a cover artist, or even order a custom shoot from me.
+Cover, hire a cover artist, or even order a custom shoot from me.

 The difference is that they made it a priority, they WANTED a great